Summer Internships and Opportunities

 George Mason University – APA Summer Science Fellowship

 This six-week program provides students with both research training and mentorship.
 The program includes a summer salary, travel expenses, and living expenses.
-The application deadline is February 9, 2015.
 More information.

 Georgia Southern University – Rural Health Research Institute

 This six-week National Institute of Health (NIH) supported program provides students with both research training and mentorship.
 The program includes a summer salary, travel expenses, and housing.
 The application deadline is January 15, 2016.
 More information.

 This ten-week program, funded by the National Science Foundation, provides students the opportunity to engage in animal behavior research.
 The program includes a summer salary, travel expenses, housing, and an on campus meal plan.
 The application deadline is February 8, 2016.
 More information.

 Johns Hopkins Center for Talented Youth offers challenging academic programs for highly talented elementary, middle, and high school students from across the country and around the world.
 CTY is currently seeking highly motivated and qualified candidates to work in their summer programs.
 Review of applications begins in December and continues through the start of the programs.
 More information.